wso2/docs-ob-toolkit-berlin/en/docs/install-and-setup/prerequisites.md

 ## Compatibility

-WSO2 Open Banking Berlin Toolkit 1.0.0 is supported on the following platforms:
+NextGenPSD2 Reference Toolkit 1.0.0 is supported on the following platforms:

 !!!note
     To use MySQL 8.0, you need to create the database with `charset latin1` as shown below: